-"7.6.1.11.
-Vehicles of Class II, III and B shall be fitted with Eescape hatches, additional to the emergency doors and windows. shall be fitted in vehicles of Class II, III and B (In the case of double-deck vehicles, these hatches shall be fitted in the upper deck roof only in the case of double deck vehicles).
+7.6.1.11 Vehicles of Class II, III and B shall be fitted with Eescape hatches, additional to the emergency doors and windows. shall be fitted in vehicles of Class II, III and B (In the case of double-deck vehicles, these hatches shall be fitted in the upper deck roof only in the case of double-deck vehicles).
 Except as provided in paragraph 7.6.1.12., they may also be fitted in the case of Class I and A vehicles.
 There shall not be any escape hatches fitted in the roof of a trolleybus.
 The minimum number of hatches shall be:

-Number of passengers (in the upper deck in the case of double-deck vehicles) Number Minimum number of hatches
+Number of passengers (in the upper deck in the case of double-deck vehicles) Minimum nNumber of hatches

 not exceeding 50 30 1

 exceeding 50 30 2

-Except as provided in paragraph 7.6.1.12., hatches may also be fitted in the case of Class I and A vehicles.
+Except as provided in paragraph 7.6.1.12., they may also be fitted in the case of Class I and A vehicles.
 There shall not be any escape hatches fitted in the roof of a trolleybus.

 - 7.6.1.12.
 Vehicles of Class I and A shall not have escape hHatches shall not be fitted in positions where technical components are installed which present possible dangers to passengers using the escape hatches (e.g. high voltage systems, systems containing dangerous liquids and/or gas, etc.).
-[This may be verified in accordance with the technical requirements of Regulations Nos.
-67, 100 and 110, as applicable]. " - Annex 3, paragraph 7.6.1.14., amend to read: - "7.6.1.14.
-All persons accommodated in the lower deck of a double-deck vehicle must shall, in an emergency situation, have access to the exterior of the vehicle without having to enter the upper deck."

-Annex 3, paragraphs 7.6.1.15.1. and 7.6.1.15.2., amend to read:

-"7.6.1.15.1. two, or at least one and-one-half staircases, shall be provided in the case of vehicles of Class I and Class II vehicles if more than 50 passengers are carried on the upper deck;

-7.6.1.15.2.
-Two, or at least one and-one-half, staircases are to shall be provided in the case of vehicles of Class II and Class III vehicles if more than 30 passengers are carried on the upper deck. "
+This may be verified in accordance with the technical requirements of Regulation N°100. - 7.6.1.13.
+Each intercommunication staircase shall be considered to be an exit from the upper deck of a double-deck vehicle. - 7.6.1.14.
+All persons accommodated in the lower deck of a double-deck vehicle must shall, in an emergency situation, have access to the exterior of the vehicle without having to enter the upper deck. - 7.6.1.15.
+The upper deck gangway of a double-deck vehicle shall be connected by one or more intercommunication staircases to the access passageway of a service door or to the lower deck gangway within 3 m of a service door: - 7.6.1.15.1. two, or at least one and-one-half staircases, shall be provided in the case of vehicles of Class I and Class II vehicles if more than 50 passengers are carried on the upper deck; - 7.6.1.15.2.
+Two, or at least one and-one-half, staircases are to shall be provided in the case of vehicles of Class II and Class III vehicles if more than 30 passengers are carried on the upper deck. - 7.6.1.16.
+In the case of a vehicle without a roof, the exits on the deck without a roof shall be such as to fulfil those prescriptions that are not incompatible with the absence of the roof. - 7.6.2.
+Siting Positioning of exits - 7.6.2.1.

-- "7.6.1.17. in the case of vehicles of classes A or B, if there is a door opposite the driver's door it may count as one of the required exits for passengers provided: - 7.6.1.17.1. there is not more than one passenger's seat beside the driver's compartment, and - 7.6.1.17.2. it complies with the provisions of 7.6.1.9. "

-Annex 3, paragraph 7.6.2., amend to read:

-- "7.6.2.
-Siting Positioning of exists - 7.6.2.1.
 Vehicles of Classes I, II and III having a capacity exceeding 22 passenger seats shall meet the requirements shown below.
-Vehicles having a capacity not exceeding 22 passengers may meet either the requirements shown below or those contained in Annex 7, paragraph 1.2."

-Annex 3, paragraphs 7.6.2.1. to 7.6.2.1.3., renumber as 7.6.2.1.1. to 7.6.2.1.1.3. and amend to read: